What is MCP and how does it work?

 Democratizing MCP Access and AI agentic workflows

 The above concept of MCP servers presents a really powerful system wherein it becomes really easy for everyone inside an organization to build agents really fast and explore a wide range of automations.
-However, to enable a system like this, we need to solve the following problems:
+However, if every developer were to manage their own MCP servers, or authorization, it will result in chaos and security risks.
+A centralized MCP gateway and registry helps solve these problems.
+Before and after MCP gateway The key advantages of a MCP Gateway are:

-Truefoundry AI gateway comes with a MCP registry, centralized authentication and a MCP client built into the gateway that can orchestrate the agentic loop between the LLM and the MCP servers.
+The Truefoundry AI Gateway is an enterprise-ready platform that centralizes access to AI development tools using the Model Context Protocol (MCP).
+Instead of managing hundreds of individual tool configurations across your development teams, provide secure, governed access to curated AI tools through a single platform.
+It provides a MCP registry, centralized authentication and a MCP client built into the gateway that can orchestrate the agentic loop between the LLM and the MCP servers.

 The key functionalities available are: